 - If burns have occurred in the mouth, flush with water.

 - Wrap him in a towel and get him to a veterinarian.
 Call ahead of time so he can be on standby.

 - Debridement of severe wounds to remove dead or damaged tissue.

 - Tube feeding: Initially, your cat may need to be tube fed if his mouth has been burned.
 Once he is sent home, feed soft/moist food.

-Keep household chemicals away from your cat, store in a cupboard with a child lock.
+Keep household chemicals away from your cat, store them in a cupboard with a child lock.

 Avoid letting your cat into the garage, where many chemicals are stored.
-Chemicals should be stored in a high up place which animals and children can’t access.
+Store chemicals in a safe place away from children and pets.

 Clean up any chemical spills immediately.

 If the burn is a result of a topical flea product, report it to your veterinarian and don’t use this type of product again.
 NEVER use dog flea products on your cat.